 - Preheat oven to 375°F (190°C).

-- Heat olive oil in an oven-safe skillet; cook potatoes and onion until tender.
+- To make sure everything is cooked properly, heat olive oil in an oven-safe skillet.
+Afterwards, take diced potatoes and onion and cook till tender.

 - Add spinach and cook until wilted.